10 Sights in Las Palmas de Gran Canaria, Spain (with Map and Images)

 Show sight on mapBook Free Tour*

-The Parish of San Francisco de Asís and Mariano Sanctuary of Our Lady of Solitude is located in the Alameda de Colón in the city of Las Palmas de Gran Canaria (Canary Islands).
-In this temple, the image of Our Lady of Loneliness is venerated that enjoys great veneration among the inhabitants of the city of Las Palmas, its Archicofradía has in this temple its canonical headquarters since 1587.
-This temple was declared well of cultural interest on 20 December 1985.
+The parish of St. Francis of Assisi and Marian shrine of Our Lady of Solitude is located in the Alameda de Colón in the city of Las Palmas de Gran Canaria (Canary Islands).
+In this temple the image of Our Lady of Solitude is venerated, which enjoys great veneration among the inhabitants of the city of Las Palmas, its Archconfraternity has had its canonical headquarters in this temple since 1587.
+This temple was declared an Asset of Cultural Interest on December 20, 1985.

 Wikipedia: Parroquia de San Francisco de Asís (Las Palmas de Gran Canaria) (ES)